 The operational maturity of printing solutions can vary considerably from the chaotic to the well-dialed.
 Consider creating multiple entries when there are a mixture of technologies involved, for example, one for devices deployed with a Group Policy Object (GPO) in Active Directory and one to summarize ad-hoc, IP connected devices.
 In more complex environments, you could have one entry in the Printing list view for each print server, each department, or each physical area of a site.
 Use the description field to help identify each one.

-- Load all the print server, printers, scanners, and plotters in the client environment as configuration items.
+- Load the print server, printers, scanners, and plotters as configurations.

 - Make sure that you have admin access to domain controller and print servers.